tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 situation.

-We call the resulting design issues "dragons" (as in "Here be dragons"), which as a convenient mnemonic we have named after the five classical Greek elements: Earth, Air, Fire, Water, and Aether.
+We call the resulting design issues "dragons" (as in "Here be dragons"), which as a convenient mnemonic we have named after the classical Greek elements Earth, Fire, Air, and Water.

 Note: all filenames used in the following sections are examples, and the filename patterns we use in the actual implementation may